Mexico awards highway project to sons of banned contractor

 Mexican law prohibits government entities from contracting with companies that have shareholders directly or indirectly in common with banned contractors.

-Epccor itself has not been banned.
+Epccor itself hasn’t been banned.
 A spokesman for the transport ministry said it does not sign contracts with banned companies.
 The spokesman did not respond to questions about the ties between Epccor and Gutsa.

 Epccor, in partnership with a Spanish company called Construcciones Aldesem, won a 1.045 billion peso contract to widen a 14.5 kilometer (9 mile) bypass around the city of Cuernavaca on the Mexico City-Acapulco highway.
 The partners presented the lowest eligible bid.